-Students requesting transfer credit are required to submit the electronic Request for Transfer Credit Form, including official transcripts for all coursework (Graduate Transfer Credit Request Form or Post-Baccalaureate Transfer Credit Request Form).
+Students requesting transfer credit are required to submit the electronic Graduate Transfer Credit Request Form, including official transcripts for all coursework (Grad & Post-Bacc Transfer and Substitution Credit Request 2024).
 Students may be asked for copies of syllabi for requested transfer courses.

 Requests to transfer credit hours will only be reviewed prior to matriculation.
-Request for Transfer Credit Forms must be submitted by the first day of classes for the semester of matriculation into the student's program.
-Requests submitted after the first day of the semester of matriculation will not be considered.
+The Graduate and Post-Bacc Transfer Credit Request Form and corresponding transcripts must be submitted by the first day of classes for the semester of matriculation into the student's program.
 Requests will be reviewed for consideration upon receipt of the completed form's electronic submission.
+Requests submitted after the first day of the semester of matriculation will be denied.

-Transfer credit hours may satisfy credit hours pending evaluation and recommendation by the senior director of graduate studies.
-The senior director of graduate studies will review each course's description and learning objectives to determine whether the course is relevant to the degree program and comparable to courses offered by Agnes Scott College.
-The senior director of graduate studies will ensure that the following criteria are met:
+Transfer credit hours may satisfy credit hours pending evaluation and recommendation by the program director.
+The director will review each course's description and learning objectives to determine whether the course is relevant to the degree program and comparable to courses offered by Agnes Scott College.
+The program director will ensure that the following criteria are met:

-- The credit earned must have an earned grade of B or higher (3.000 or higher on 4.0 scale) for graduate courses to transfer to a master's, and an A- or higher for undergraduate courses to transfer to a post-baccalaureate certificate - The credit earned must have been completed within the last five years - The credit earned must be completed at a regionally accredited college or university within the United States, or a non-U.S. institution (see below for transfer policy from non-US institutions) - For graduate level transfer credit, the credit was earned in a graduate-level course, wherein the student was enrolled for graduate credit - For graduate level transfer credit, the credit was not counted toward a conferred degree or certificate.
+- The credit earned must have an earned grade of B or higher (3.000 or higher on 4.0 scale) for graduate courses to transfer to a master's - The credit earned must have been completed within the last five years - The credit earned must be completed at a regionally accredited college or university within the United States, or a non-U.S. institution (see below for transfer policy from non-US institutions) - Credit was earned in a graduate-level course, wherein the student was enrolled for graduate credit - Credit has not been counted toward a conferred degree or certificate

-The senior director of graduate studies will consult with the relevant faculty program director for any requests that do not clearly meet the criteria listed above.
-Upon recommendation of the senior director of graduate studies, the associate vice president and dean for graduate studies will approve the acceptance of transfer credits.
+Upon recommendation of the program director, the associate vice president and dean for graduate studies will approve the acceptance of transfer credits.
 The associate vice president has official, final approval authority for transfer credit.
 This policy is consistent with the mission of the college and ensures that coursework and learning outcomes are comparable to the college's graduate curriculum and degree programs.